 Baking can be a good cooking choice for:

 Roasting for Baby Food

 Roasting is a faster oven method than baking, which can make it a more convenient choice.
 And a bonus — roasting vegetables brings out their natural sweetness, making them tastier for babies.
 Woot!
 Anything to get your little one happily eating more veggies, right?

 There are essentially two types of roasting you can use: slow roasting or fast roasting.
 During slow roasting, your oven is set to a lower temperature (like 325 degrees), and food is roasted for an hour or more.
-Fast roasting requires higher oven temperatures (anywhere from 400 – 500 degrees), but requires only 10 or 15 minutes of cooking time.
+Fast roasting requires higher oven temperatures (anywhere from 400 – 500 degrees) but requires only 10 or 15 minutes of cooking time.

-Remember that slow roasting usually produces very tender, thoroughly cooked vegetables, while fast roasting leaves the veggies with a bit of crunch.
+Remember that slow-roasting usually produces very tender, thoroughly cooked vegetables, while fast roasting leaves the veggies with a bit of crunch.
 So fast roasting techniques might be a better option when you’re baby’s old enough to tolerate some “bite” to his veggies.

-Slow roasting is a good choice for root vegetables (like carrots); fast roasting is good choice for:
+Slow roasting is a good choice for root vegetables (like carrots); fast roasting is a good choice for: